What is a ‘Clearance’ phone?

 Can I keep my number if I change to Three?

 Absolutely!
-We understand how irritating it is to have to regain all of your contacts, so we’re made it easy for you to keep your existing number when you move to Three.
+Three understand how irritating it is to have to regain all of your contacts, so they've made it easy for you to keep your existing number when you move to Three.

 First, you will need to let your old network provider know you’re leaving, and ask them for your PAC (Port Authorisation Code).
 Then, once you’ve received your brand new Three Clearance handset, you just need to fill out a simple ONLINE FORM with Three.